 “I swear, people can’t wrap their minds around the concept of a fat girl who doesn’t diet.
 Is it hard to believe I might actually like my body?”

-Oh, hey guys!
-Look - another Becky Albertalli book.
-Are you surprised like at all?
-If you’ve been around for awhile, you’ll remember my review of Simon vs. the Homo Sapiens Agenda in which I sang Becky Albertalli’s praises like Julie Andrews on the hill in Austria.
-So, here we are again, but this time with a spin-off of SVTHSA.
+Oh, look!
+Another Becky Albertalli book.
+Are you surprised at all?
+If you’ve been around awhile, you’ll remember my review of Simon vs. the Homo Sapiens Agenda in which I sung Becky Albertalli’s praises like Julie Andrews on the hill in Austria.
+So, here we are again, but this time with the spin-off of Simon!
 Excited?
-Let’s dive right in!
+Let’s dive in.

-As much as I loved SVTHSA, I wanted to love this book.
-I really, truly went into this book with a feeling that I’d love it.
-But I just couldn’t bring myself to.
+As much as I loved Simon, I wanted to love this book.
+I truly went into this book with the expectation that I’d love it.
+But I just didn’t.

+In Simon, we didn’t really get a close-up, in-depth look at the personalities of the secondary character because obvs it was about Simon, his sexuality, and his super adorable quest for finding his one true love.
+Despite that, I liked Leah.
+I thought she was a complex character and a take-no-shit kind of gal which I respect.
+Unfortunately, when it came to this spin-off novel, I just didn’t like Leah Burke.
+At all.
 Now, don’t get me wrong.
-I’m extremely empathetic reader.
-I find the best in even the worst of characters sometimes.
+I’m an extremely empathetic reader.
+I find the best in even the worst characters sometimes.
 But I don’t know… Leah was just mean.
-She treated the majority of the other characters badly.
-Especially her mom - and for what reason?
-For being happy?
-For finding love?
-Her mom was really supportive and caring, despite the fact that she was preoccupied with the fact that they were struggling financially and that she had to work all the time to support her kid.
-But Leah still treated her badly and I can’t stand for that.
+She treaty the majority of the characters pretty terribly, especially her mom - and for what reason?
+Her mom was really supportive and caring, despite the fact that she was majorly preoccupied with the fact that they were struggling financially and that she had to work so much to support Leah.
+But Leah was just really rotten to her.

 Have you read both books?
 Did you like Leah on the Offbeat?